calebralphs/road-risk-visualization/README.md

 ## Link
 https://calebralphs.github.io/final/src/index.html

+Note: The Google Maps API is glitchy, and the API call will throw errors, saying that the API Key in use is outdated and has been replaced.
+The viewer needs to refresh the page until the Map shows up (sometimes it takes a couple dozen times).

 ## Data Sets
 - Click [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95) for the accident data used.
 You can see that in the Jupyter Notebook that this file was renamed to 'NYC_Motor_Vehicle_Collisions.csv' and placed in a directory up one level and into another '../data/[filename]'